valentermz/Multipliers-of-self-maps-on-P2/README.md

 **Jacobi\-system:** We analyze the polynomial equations obtained from the Jacobi formula.
 We prove that the variable `b` satisfies a quadratic equation and that the value of the variable `a` and the position of the fourth fixed point can be recovered from the value of `b`.

-**TEST:** Given a collection of fourteen numbers `u_i, v_i`, `i=0,...,6`, test whether or not the collection may be realized as the multipliers of a quadratic endomorphism with an invariant line.
+**Test:** Given a collection of fourteen numbers `u_i, v_i`, `i=0,...,6`, test whether or not the collection may be realized as the multipliers of a quadratic endomorphism with an invariant line.

 **Compute-h:** Given a collection of eight numbers `t_0, d_0, ..., t_3, d_3`, and a rational invariant function `sigma` on the variables `u_4, ..., v_6`, compute the degree four polynomial `h` that defines `sigma` as a multivalued function of `t, d`.